NGO-Algorithm-Audit/Bias_scan/README.md

 # Fairness through discussion: A deliberative way forward

+Implemented as a web application on our website: https://www.algorithmaudit.eu/bias_scan/.

-The main deliverable of this submission is the [bias scan tool report](https://github.com/NGO-Algorithm-Audit/AI_Audit_Challenge/blob/master/Bias_scan_tool_report.docx).
+Details on use cases can be found in the [bias scan tool report](https://github.com/NGO-Algorithm-Audit/AI_Audit_Challenge/blob/master/Bias_scan_tool_report.docx).

-## Take aways
+## Key take aways

-- Take away 1
-- Take away 2
-- Take away 3
+- No data needed on protected attributes of users (unsupervised bias detection);
+- Model-agnostic (binary AI classifiers);
+- Developed open-source and not-for-profit.

 ## Summary
+Artificial intelligence (AI) is increasingly used to automate or support policy decisions that affects individuals.
+It is imperative that AI adheres to the legal and ethical requirements on such policy decisions.
+In particular, policy decisions should not be systematically discriminatory (direct or indirect) with respect to protected attributes such as gender, sex, or race.

-As AI is omnipresent in digital society, there is an urgent need to review algorithms with respect to the qualitative requirements of law and ethics.
-To help demystify AI’s technical complexities, we propose a scalable, model-agnostic, and open-source bias scan tool to identify potentially discriminated groups of similar users in AI systems.
+To achieve this, we propose a scalable, model-agnostic, and open-source bias scan tool to identify potentially discriminated groups of similar users in AI systems.
 This bias scan tool does not require *a priori* information about existing disparities and sensitive attributes, and is therefore able to detect possible proxy discrimination, intersectional discrimination and other types of differentiation that evade non-discrimination law.
 The tool is implemented on the [website](https://www.algorithmaudit.eu/bias_scan/) of NGO Algorithm Audit, such that it can be used by a wide public.

 As demonstrated on a BERT-based Twitter disinformation detection model, the bias scan tool identifies statistically significant disinformation classification bias against users with an unverified profile and an above average number of mentions and hashtags used in tweets.
 On the German Credit data set, statistically significant loan approval bias is observed on the basis of applicants’ job status, telephone registration and the amount of credit requested.